ranaice/anime-list/README.md

 }
 ```

-Usually the process of including a new string in `.arb` files is enough to force the generation of new strings, however if that does not happen, you can run the following command in the terminal: `flutter gen-l10n`.
+Usually the process of including a new string in `.arb` files is enough to force the generation of new strings, however if that does not happen, you can run the following command in the terminal to force it: `flutter gen-l10n`.

 ### Adding Supported Locales